15 Tips for Safe Holiday Online Shopping

 Here’s the gift you can really use: tips for safer holiday online shopping.

 Why?
-Consider this: In 2016, the FBI’s Internet Crime Complaint Center received nearly 300,000 online-theft complaints.
-Victims lost a total of $1.3 billion.
+Consider this: In 2017, the FBI’s Internet Crime Complaint Center received nearly 300,000 online-theft complaints.
+Victims reported losses totaling $1.4 billion.
 That’ll put a dent in your budget.

 Don’t let fake companies and identity thieves dampen your holiday spirit.
 Before you click the ‘Buy’ button this holiday season, check out these tips to help you enjoy safer online shopping.

 Expect a record for online holiday spending this year.
 But shopping IRL — in real life — offers one advantage: you can usually be sure the business and the inventory exist.
 On the web, some businesses are fabricated by people who just want your credit card information and other personal details.
 To play it safe, consider doing online business only with retailers you trust and have shopped with before.

 2. Check out the business